Want your Little Ripper to start snowboarding but not sure where to start? We can help.

 Burton Chicklet and Chopper Snowboards

 The Chopper and Chicklet snowboard series is perfect for boys and girls who want to start snowboarding and quickly learn the basics.
 With the retractable Riglet Reel, you can tow your kid around until they get comfortable with the movement and balancing on a snowboard.
 The catch-free edge technology on these snowboards makes it easier for kids to learn, and once they master the basics they'll be able to ride these boards as hard as they like.
-We have attached bindings to our Chicklet snowboards because they were designed specifically for it.
-If you're interested in a Chopper snowboard, the Grom bindings are what we recommend.
+Click each image for more information.

 SNOWBOARD BOOTS AND BINDINGS